VighneshHemnani/BarBeerDrinkerWebApp/README.md

 ## Project description

 BarBeerDrinker is a database creation and integration with a webapp project that is a part of a course at Rutgers University, CS336 taught by Professor Tomasz Imieliński.
-In this project, we are given a large amount of data points on bars, beers and drinkers in a fictional town, to create a database with the appropriate tables and keys, and then link the database to a website that we made in HTML, CSS and JSP to provide insightful tables and graphs and allow a user to update or delete tuples from the database.
+In this project, we are given a large amount of data points on bars, beers and drinkers in a fictional town, to create a **MySQL** database with the appropriate tables and keys, and then link the database to a website that we made in **HTML**, **CSS** and **JSP** to provide insightful dynamic **MySQL** query outputs in the form of tables and graphs and allow a user to update or delete tuples from the database.

 ## Database structure